Erinami/GFCrawler/README.md

 To use the crawler, you need to include the cookies necessary for login in order for the site scraping the work correctly.

 EDIT 5/10/2017: gamy seems to no longer be updating their site with new cards.
+Their last updated card was #8598, and are missing roughly 12 cards between 8400 and 8598 that had to be manually added.
 The gfkari crawler, thus, is now outdated.
 A new version focusing on crawling data from gamedb and a few other select sources is in development, but due to the lack of information on these sites, the cards will have less pre-populated info.